Rethinking Emergency Funds

 How to Save for the Real Emergencies in Your Life

-Below, I’ll show you a more practical, human way to think about emergency funds, along with clear categories, examples, and steps to make saving feel doable instead of overwhelming.
+Below, I’ll show you a more practical way to think about emergency funds, along with clear categories, examples, and steps to make saving feel doable instead of overwhelming.

-An emergency fund is money set aside for unexpected expenses, the urgent, unwanted situations you didn’t plan for.
+An emergency fund is money set aside for unexpected expenses.
+They are the urgent, unwanted situations you didn’t plan for.
 But what qualifies as an emergency varies widely.

 Your emergencies might look different from mine.
 For example: